By Tony Attwood

 On 19 September Arsenal played away to Wolverhampton.
 Their home record was one win and one defeat thus far, but they beat the Cup holders 2-0.
 The one suggestion that there might be a bit of good news at Arsenal was that this time there was only one change in the team, Sidey replacing Roberts.

 The next match on 23 September 1936 was the annual game against Rangers, and for this Dennis Compton made his senior debut at outside left, while his brother played left back.
+It was the first time both brothers played in the same Arsenal team.
 If Leslie Compton was a footballer who played cricket, the Dennis was a cricketer who played football, and as a cricketer he ultimately played in 78 Test Matches (he was a slow left arm bowler, and one of England’s most remarkable batsmen scoring 123 centuries in first-class cricket).
 At the end of his career a stand at Lord’s was named in his honour.
-Bernard Joy, the other young hopeful, came in at centre half.
+Bernard Joy, the other young hopeful, came in at centre half and got particularly good reivews in the press.
+It was in fact the forwards who were subject to media criticism, despite the win.
 Davidson and Drake got the goals in the second half.
 The crowd is not recorded.

 Finally in this tumultuous month Arsenal played the new league leaders Derby who had for several years been threatening to make the final breakthrough at the top.
 Dennis Compton obviously impressed against Rangers as he stayed at number 11, Bastin’s traditional position, and indeed he scored on his league debut (Bastin taking over from James at inside right).
 Arsenal were 13th before the game and the draw was probably a very acceptable result, helping to move them one place up the table.
 All four goals came in the second half.

 Arsenal thus had used 20 players in the first seven league matches of the season.
 Here are the results so far…